-cross country skiing and snowshoeing In alberta, Canada
+cross country skiing and snowshoeing In alberta & Manitoba provinces, Canada

-The Canmore Nordic Centre Provincial Park (www.albertaparks.ca/canmore-nordic-centre.aspx; 403-678-2400) was developed for the 1988 Winter Olympics with 65 km of terrain groomed for both classic and skate skiing and there is illuminated night skiing.
+The Canmore Nordic Centre Provincial Park (www.albertaparks.ca/canmore-nordic-centre.aspx; 403-678-2400) is in the province of Alberta and was developed for the 1988 Winter Olympics with 65 km of terrain groomed for both classic and skate skiing and there is illuminated night skiing.
 For a full page of info click Canmore Nordic Centre.
 Lessons and rental equipment are available at Trails Sports (www.trailsports.ab.ca; 403-678-6764).
 There're 20 km of trails covered with snowmaking and limited skiing is available in mid-October.
 The Daylodge has a large stone fireplace and room to relax with a cafeteria, lockers, showers and more.
 Beautiful views of Mount Rundle and more.
 Only 90 minutes from Calgary's airport.

 Fairmont Banff Springs Golf Course Clubhouse offers cross country ski and skate rentals, plus group and private lessons.
 Maps and information on trails are available at the Clubhouse.